igorduartetkd/spaceKingGame/readme.txt

-This is a multiple players space game.
-You can play it with multiple players connected to your local network.
+This is a multiplayer game.
+You can play it with players connected to your local network.
-This game was developed for the distributed system classrooms

 REQUIREMENTS: